pygumby/typescript-the-complete-developers-guide-2022/notes.md

   - When we declare a variable on one line, then initialize it later
   - When we want a variable to have a type that can't be inferred
   - When a function returns the `any` type and we need to clarify the value

+## More on Annotations Around Functions (Section 04, Lecture 25)

+- Type inference for functions:
+  - TypeScript tries to figure out what type of value a function will return...
+  - ...but it will not try to figure out what type of value the arguments are.